creekorful/blog/content/posts/laravel-dynamic-smtp-mail-configuration.md

 ## 1.3.
 Sending an email

-Sending an email to a user with Laravel can be either done:
+Sending an email to a user with Laravel can be either done

 - using `\Illuminate\Notifications\RoutesNotifications::notify`: